flutter-news-app-full-source-code/data-mongodb/README.md

 It translates the abstract, high-level data requests from the `HtDataClient` interface—including rich filters, multi-field sorting, and cursor-based pagination—into native, efficient MongoDB queries.

+A key feature of this implementation is its **ID management strategy**.
+It ensures that the application layer remains the source of truth for a document's ID by mapping the model's `id` string to the database's `_id` field.
+This is crucial for correctly handling both global documents (like headlines) and user-owned documents (like settings), where the document's `_id` must match the user's ID.
+For a deeper explanation, see the documentation within the `HtDataMongodb` class.

 ## Getting Started

 This package is intended to be used as a dependency in backend services (like a Dart Frog API) or applications that connect directly to MongoDB.